phpro/grumphp/doc/tasks/shell.md

 This option will specify which file extensions will trigger the shell tasks.
 By default Shell will be triggered by altering a PHP file.
 You can overwrite this option to whatever file you want to use!

+**append_files**

+*Default: false*

+When set to true, this option will append the list of files to the executed command.
+Mostly useful when you have a command, using `-c`, that takes the files as arguments.